 MSc, BLaw, Master en études européennes

 Roman Bolliger ist an expert in the field of energy and climate protection.
 He advises communes, cities, and regions on energy policy questions.
 Furthermore, he carries out research projects for cities, cantons, the national government as well as European or international organisations.
 He is a European Energy Award advisor since 2011.
 He supports several communes in the implementation of the European Energy Award approach, and he has supported several communes in achieving the respective award.
 Furthermore, he is accredited as an advisor for the 2000-Watt-society and as an advisor for energy regions; at international level, he is an International eea City Advisor.
 Based on his education he both has a background in natural sciences as well as in the fields of economy, law, and political science.
-He has 16 years of work experience in the fields of energy, climate and the environment.
+He has more than twenty years of work experience in the fields of energy, climate and the environment.
 During this time, he has built up a broad network of contacts to other experts in these topics.
 Roman combines his experience from the work with communes and cities with research results for developing concrete policy recommendations.

 Silvia Domingo Irigoyen